mgreenly/dockerimages/alpine-stack/README.md

 Inside the directory of your stack project run `alpine-dockerize`.

 The dockerize script generates a 'Dockerfile'.
 The  dockerize script is pretty dumb.
 It assumes there's only a single executable defined in the cabal files and generates the necessary commands to copy it into the image.
-It's purpose is to provdie a baseline you can evolve.
+It's purpose is to provide a baseline you can evolve.

 The dockerize script also generates a 'build.sh' script.
 This scripts purpose is to reduce the build process to a single command `./build'.
 Delete it if you don't want it.